hmakholm/smhasher/src/LongNeighborTest.md

 I recommend you use version 1 rather than version 2.
 It is marginally slower but does not appear to have any problems with small-delta collisions.
+(I've ran the test with `MAXRANGE_3DELTA=800` on the most relevant message lengths without finding and).

-(At your option you may use the change to _short_ hashes from version 2;
+At your option you may use the change to _short_ hashes from version 2;
-that seems to be harmless and possibly improve the hash quality).
+that seems to be harmless and possibly improve the hash quality.